Seahawks free agency primer: Eight things to know as the signing period approaches

 We say it that way because one big thing is happening first — the players voting on a proposed new collective bargaining agreement that would begin immediately and last through the 2030 season.

-The NFL Players Association on Monday announced that voting has been extended to Saturday — it had been scheduled to conclude Thursday.
+The NFL Players Association announced Monday that voting has been extended to Saturday — it had been scheduled to conclude Thursday.

 Teams are allowed to begin negotiating with impending unrestricted free agents next Monday, and whatever the decision on the CBA will heavily influence the talks — a decision will at least allow some movement to really begin, with much of the NFL’s business seemingly on hold until the CBA is sorted out.